Updated March 6, 2026.

 In this post, we’ll look at:

-- The differences between these specialists
+- The key differences between these specialists

 - What type of support you can expect from both therapy and coaching sessions, and from your mentors